ucla-labx/deeplearningbook-notes/Ch4-Numerical-Computation.md

 - When the constraints are not satisfied, we can set values for $\lambda_i$ or $\alpha_j$ such that  the lagrangian is infinity.
 This means that no infeasible point can be optimal.
 - On the other hand, when the constraints are satisfied, we can show that $\max_{\lambda} max_{\alpha, \alpha \geq 0} L(x, \lambda, \alpha) = f(x)$.
 This is because when the constraints are satisfied, then the second term will vanish, and the optimal setting give our constraints for the third term is to have $\alpha_j h_j(x) = 0 \forall j$.
 - if a constraint is not active, then the solution found woud remaina solution of that constraint was removed.
 An inactive $h^{i}$ forces all $\alpha$ to be 0.
 - To check for optimal points, we can apply the KKT conditions.
-NOte that these conditons are necessary but not sufficient, meaning that if we know that a point satisfies these properties, we can't immediately say that it is optimal.
+Note that these conditons are necessary but not sufficient, meaning that if we know that a point satisfies these properties, we can't immediately say that it is optimal.
     - The gradient of the generalized Lagrangian is 0
     - All constraints on both $x$ and the inequallity/equality constraints are satisfied
     - $\forall \alpha_i h_i(x), \alpha_i h_i(x) = 0$.
 This is called "complementary slackness".